Here's a list of the most common frequently asked questions for travelling.

-Exchange rates between the pound and other currencies vary every day.
+Exchange rates between the pound and other currencies vary every day and throughout the day.
 For card transactions, we use the Visa Scheme exchange rate which can be found at the Visa website.
-For an up to date daily rate for currency purchases, please contact us on 03457213213^.
+For an up to date daily rate for international payments, please contact us on 03457213213^

 Some shops, hotels etc in other countries may offer to undertake transactions in pounds for you.
 If they do so it will be at their exchange rate and may not be as good as the Visa Scheme Exchange Rate.

-AUD (Australian Dollar), CAD (Canadian Dollar), DKK (Danish Kroner), EUR (Euro), HKD (Hong Kong Dollar), INR (Indian Rupee), JPY (Japanese Yen), NZD (New Zealand Dollar), NOK (Norwegian Krone), PLN (Polish Zloty), SGD (Singapore Dollar), ZAR (South African Rand), SEK (Swedish Kroner), CHF (Swiss Franc), USD (US Dollar)
+AUD (Australian Dollar), CAD (Canadian Dollar), DKK (Danish Krone), EUR (Euro), HKD (Hong Kong Dollar), INR (Indian Rupee), JPY (Japanese Yen), NZD (New Zealand Dollar), NOK (Norwegian Krone), PLN (Polish Zloty), SGD (Singapore Dollar), SEK (Swedish Krona), CHF (Swiss Franc), USD (US Dollar)